ellson/MOTHBALLED-g/README.md

 Whats in a name:

-I like "g" as the name for this minimalist graph description language.s If "g" collides with something else, then perhaps we can call it "je" instead ;-)
+I like "g" as the name for this minimalist graph description language.
+If "g" collides with something else, then perhaps we can call it "je" instead ;-)